Level-k Thinking in the Extensive Form

 The proof proceeds by induction.
 The result for the base-case, level-$1$, is implied by Proposition~\ref{EFL1_NFL1}.
 At any higher level-$k$, we focus on players whose information set is reached along the path to the outcome noting that for other players we can simply select a strong level-$(k-1)$ thinking strategy without affecting the outcome.
 For any player along the path, we select the first information set, which is well-defined since the game as perfect recall.
-The strong level-$k$ rational strategy is also rational at this information set with a belief that - as we show - we can confine to normal-form level-$(k-1)$ strategies of opponents.
+The strong level-$k$ rational strategy is also rational at this information set with a belief that - as we show - we can confine to level-$(k-1)$ strategies of opponents in the normal form.
 The result now follows.

-The proposition implies in particular that, if initial beliefs are uniform, as often assumed in applications, then for any level $k$, strong level-$k$ thinking refines the set of outcomes that can be reached by normal-form level-$k$ thinking.
+The proposition implies in particular that, if initial beliefs are uniform, as often assumed in applications, then for any level $k$, strong level-$k$ thinking refines the set of outcomes that can be reached by level-$k$ thinking in the normal form.

 We note that the games used in Subsections~\ref{Cooper_section} and~\ref{BN_section} show that for some games the outcome-refinement of strong level-$k$ thinking is strict at some levels.